ChawkiMbarki/Coding-Dojo/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact 📧
 Questions, feedback, or just want to say hi?
-Feel free to reach out to us at 'mbarkishawki@gmail.com'.
+Feel free to reach out to me: 'mbarkishawki@gmail.com'.